ostenda/OOPAssassment/README.md

 4) Go to http://localhost:8080/

 # Use Cases
-There are many cases in which a user or admin can use this application, for example:
+There are many cases in which a user can use this application:

 ## User point of view